Spaceish/ServerproNostalgia/README.md

 # ServerproNostalgia
-A Server.pro api written in python
+A Server.pro api written in python, made for myself and my amazing, funny friends.